Business cards have limited real estate. The tendency is to make the QR code as small as possible.

 Due to the limit instructions it can contain, the Mecard format generally creates smaller module QR codes ideal for using on business cards.

-vCard with two formats (2.0 and 3.0), is an elabourate contact information exchange format dating back to late 90's.
+vCard with two formats (2.0 and 3.0), is an elaborate contact information exchange format dating back to late 90's.
 Version 3.0 supports social media links, video and audio and many more rich features.

 It was developed and used to exchange contact information via email attachments, but the abuse and rise of spam saw it generally abandoned.

-Because of the diversity and potential complexity of the vCard protocol in combination with the fact that while for email exchnage systems vCard protocol is well understood, smartphones have completely ignored it and we see each type and model with it's own version of an address book.
+Because of the diversity and potential complexity of the vCard protocol in combination with the fact that while for email exchange systems vCard protocol is well understood, smart-phones have completely ignored it and we see each type and model with it's own version of an address book.

 Pros and Cons.
 If all you want is to get your name and your telephone number into the contact list of a device as effectively as possible, then a direct Mecard QR code is the best choice for you.
 It will produce a small code foot print ideal for business cards.